Skip to main content

 # Full dead code analysis with JSON output

-fallow check --format json
+fallow dead-code --format json

 # Only check changed files (great for agent PR workflows)

-fallow check --changed-since main --format json
+fallow dead-code --changed-since main --format json

 # Find code duplication